oliverturner/beatportify/readme.md

 - [ ] Relax `processTrack` requirements: Pick<{...required}>

 ### DX
-- [ ] Work out how to attach a debugger
+- [ ] Work out how to attach a debug session to Arc endpoints
 - [ ] Switch to Snowpack
-- [ ] Use query params to drive paging
+- [ ] Use query params to drive paging?

 ### Perf:
-- [ ] Create a `use:onload` action for fading in lazy-loaded images
+- [x] Create a `use:onload` action for fading in lazy-loaded images
 - [ ] Investigate `content-visibility`
         - https://infrequently.org/2020/12/resize-resilient-deferred-rendering/
         - https://web.dev/content-visibility/